 The general flow is the following:

-- The Salesforce Outbound message will send the information to Forethought.
+- The Salesforce Outbound Message sends the relevant information to Forethought.

-- The Dashboard will then provide insights on the accuracy, comparing the predicted value to the final user value.
+- The Dashboard provides insights into the accuracy of the predictions by comparing the predicted value to the final user value.

 - Name: Forethought Outbound Message